PlummersSoftwareLLC/Primes/PrimeCUDA/solution_1/README.md

 ## Notes

-- Getting the solution to run on a system with a suitable NVIDIA GPU does take some work, as detailed in the [Run Instructions](#run-instructions) below.
+- Getting the solution to run on a system with a suitable NVIDIA GPU does take some work, as detailed in the [Run instructions](#run-instructions) below.
 The reason is that the way to setup the primary dependencies (CUDASieve and CUDA Toolkit) varies across platforms and GPUs.
 It includes some case-specific manual changes to the Makefiles of CUDASieve and this solution.
 - To build this solution and its prerequisites, a basic build toolchain needs be in place.
 On Ubuntu systems, it can be installed using the following command: